Accessibility conformance

 • Created a dedicated task force to lead and coordinate accessibility efforts across all teams.

-• Partnered with Level Access to audit, conduct comprehensive testing, and issue VPATs for our web app, iOS app, and Android app.
+• Partnered with Level Access to audit, conduct thorough testing, and issue VPATs for our web app, iOS app, and Android app.

 • Implemented accessibility features to address the "critical" and most impactful "important" findings from our last audit.